rribeiro1/github-aws-commit-mirror/README.md

 - Continuous backup process to mirror Github repos to AWS CodeCommit

-It was inspired on [this AWS article](https://aws.amazon.com/pt/blogs/devops/replicating-and-automating-sync-ups-for-a-repository-with-aws-codecommit/) however, instead of Jenkins and EC2 we are using Github Actions to create a Cronjob and executing a Python Script which fetches active repositories from an account (discard archived ones) and for each repository, it creates the same repository in CodeCommit (if it does not exist) and mirrors the repository.
+It was inspired on [this AWS article](https://aws.amazon.com/pt/blogs/devops/replicating-and-automating-sync-ups-for-a-repository-with-aws-codecommit/) however, instead of Jenkins and EC2 we are using Github Actions to create a Cronjob and executing a Python Script which fetches all repositories from an account and for each repository, it creates the same repository in CodeCommit (if it does not exist) and mirrors the repository.

 ## 1. Requirements